Khamenei tells Iran politicians to show more unity

 Ahmadinejad and his rival, Parliament Speaker Ali Larijani, were present at the meeting.

-Iran has repeatedly insisted its program has only peaceful aims, including generating energy and developing medical isotopes to treat cancer patients.
+Iran has repeatedly insisted its programme has only peaceful aims, including generating energy and developing medical isotopes to treat cancer patients.

 Khamenei said the sanctions hurt the West more than Iran, pointing especially to the euro zone crisis.